activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 The 2PL algorithm is susceptible to deadlocks, where concurrent transactions block each other & can't make progress.
 Consider the scenario in the figure.

-Both transactions acquire a `SHARED` lock.
-First `Transaction1` starts the process to acquire an `EXCLUSIVE` lock.
+Both transactions acquire a `SHARED` lock while reading.
+First `Transaction1` starts the process to acquire an `EXCLUSIVE` lock with a write query.
 But, it can't commit till there are other `SHARED` locks. `Transaction2` can't acquire `EXCLUSIVE` lock since `Transaction1` is trying to acquire it.
 Both Transactions can't make progress.
 Remember that in 2PL, transactions need to hold the lock till they either commit or abort.
 Simply waiting and retrying the query doesn't help.
 To make progress, one of them has to give up and abort.

 SQLite provides a [busy_handler](https://www.sqlite.org/c3ref/busy_handler.html) for automatically re-trying individual queries.
 It's capable of detecting deadlocks and immediately failing with `SQLITE_BUSY`.
 From its documentation